robertkist/certificate_maker/README.md

 ### Introduction

-These are scripts to create self-signed certificates for my Docker hosted Gitlab instance on my little home-server called `isengrad`.
+These are scripts to create self-signed certificates for my Docker hosted Gitlab instance on my little home-server called `isengard`.

+With a little change you could adjust those scripts to make certificates for your own use.
+Certificates have been tested with Gitlab server and the following clients: Gitkraken, Firefox, Chrome on Windows, macOS and Ubuntu Linux.

 ### How does it work?
 There are 2 certificates: